Claudio-Bacelete/Claudio-Bacelete/README.md

 ### <h1 align="center" >Hey !
 Welcome to my Coding Space ! 😄</h1>

 👋 My name is Cláudio Bacelete.
-I'm a Brazilian Fullstack (Kinda) Developer and a Tech Entusiast
+I'm a Brazilian Fullstack Developer, a Tech Enthusiast, and currently studying Software Architecture to take my skills to the next level.

-📕 Currently studying Computer Engineering in PUC Minas Gerais
+📕 Graduated in Computer Engineering at PUC Minas Gerais

 💻 Working as developer since 2020, trying to improve myself a little everyday